Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

-Fig. S5 of Supplementary material shows an inverse correlation between $\Delta$A, the asymmetry parameter displayed earlier in Fig.~\ref{fig:schematicSMdifferentrates}, and the observed peak heights in the loss modulus response at $T_{2}$ (discussed in Fig.~\ref{fig:schematicLMallrates}).
+Fig. S5 of the supplementary material shows an inverse correlation between $\Delta$A, the asymmetry parameter displayed earlier in Fig.~\ref{fig:schematicSMdifferentrates}, and the observed peak heights in the loss modulus response at $T_{2}$ (displayed in Fig.~\ref{fig:schematicLMallrates}).
 Although this plot highlights only the peak heights of the loss modulus at temperature $T_2$, this inverse correlation applies to all the loss modulus peaks observed in our experiments.
-The observed inverse relationship suggests that rearrangements of microgel particles can effectively eliminate asymmetries in the storage modulus that arise during heating and cooling ramps because of distinct, path-dependent responses.
+The observed inverse relationship suggests that inducing rearrangements of microgel particles can effectively eliminate path-dependent asymmetries in the sample's mechanical response during heating and cooling ramps.
 The Kovacs framework highlights the dependence of a glassy system's structural recovery on its thermal history \cite{bertin2003kovacs, mckenna1999tau}.
 The correlation observed here supports the idea that structural recovery in dense suspensions can be controlled by adjusting either the applied temperature ramp rate or the effective volume fraction of the suspension.
-Tuning these parameters modifies the free volume available to the microgel particles, thereby enhancing their dynamics \textit{via} microgel rearrangement events.
-These dissipative events contribute to the reduction of asymmetries in the structural recovery of dense PNIPAM suspensions.
+Tuning these parameters modifies the free volume available to the microgel particles, thereby changing the frequency and strength of microgel rearrangement events.
+We conclude, therefore, that dissipative microgel rearrangement events can reduce asymmetries in the structural recovery of dense PNIPAM suspensions during heating and cooling processes.